What are the next steps for implementing the program?

 Do cities need to provide a budget before receiving Municipal Program funds?

 Yes, cities must annually provide an expenditure plan for how their municipal funds will be spent prior to receiving a fund transfer from the District.

 How often must cities report on their expenditures?

 Municipalities must provide annual progress/expenditure reports for all Projects.
 These annual progress/expenditure reports will be reviewed by the Los Angeles County Flood Control District and Regional Oversight Committee.

 Audits will be required every 3 years and must be conducted by a 3rd party, paid from Municipal funds.

 Prioritization of regional projects is at the discretion of each Watershed Area Steering Committee (WASC).
 Five-year Stormwater Investment Plans (SIPs) will be developed by each WASC to program funding for projects in the Regional Program’s Technical Resources Program, Infrastructure Program, and Scientific Studies Program.
 SIPs will be initially developed in Spring 2020 and reviewed annually.
 Information about the projects selected for funding will be available on www.safecleanwaterla.org.

 When will the Watershed Area Steering Committees (WASCs) and Regional Oversight Committee (ROC) begin meeting?

-The WASCs and ROC can convene in Summer 2019 but will not be empowered to make decisions until after the LA County Board of Supervisors approves the Program Ordinance in August 2019.
+The WASCs and ROC began meeting in the Fall 2019.
 The frequency and schedule of meetings will be self-determined by each committee.